Radio broadcast assistant

 Working hours

-Working hours are usually long.
-Shifts vary depending on the programme you're working on but typically include some evening and weekend work and occasionally overnight shifts.
+Working hours can be long.
+Shifts vary depending on the programme you're working on but typically include some evening and weekend work, as well as occasional overnight shifts.

 Tight deadlines may require you to work overtime.
 You'll also need to be prepared to cover for colleagues who are on holiday or absent through sickness.